cjuniorfox/archraid/README.md

 # archraid
-Script bash to create a Linux Raid based thumb drive installation with KVM-Qemu, SnapRAID, bcache and more
+Script to create a Linux Raid based Thumb drive installation with KVM-Qemu, SnapRAID, bcache and more.